 Celebrations of Life: Katsina Ceremonies

 For the desert farmers of the Southwest, rain is the key to survival.
-To the Hopis, rain clouds are Katsina spirits which can be summoned by the proper thoughts, rituals and songs.
+To the Hopis, rain clouds are Katsina spirits that can be summoned by the proper thoughts, rituals, and songs.
 Ceremonial societies perform ritual dances to draw the clouds from their homes in the mountains.
 Singing to the clouds of the four directions, Katsina dancers are embodiments of Katsina spirits.

 A Katsina Dance Scene